Pingopete/RSSVisualEnhancements/README.md

 The primary aim of this project is to match the visual (and audio to come) aspects of KSP RSS as best I can to its real life couterparts, through the power of the overhaul series.

+IMPORTANT NOTES ON MASTER ZIP: As of yet this has only been tested with RSS 7.3 and KSP 0.24.2 x64.
+How well this will function on say KSP 0.25 or RSS 8.2.1 is anyones guess.. sorry.

 ChangeLog:

 V0.1